Hiking in Italy: The 8 Best Routes in the Dolomites

 Hiking in Italy and the Weather

-The most important rule on hut tours and on hikes in the Alps or other high mountains is that the weather changes much faster in areas above 2,000 metres and that there are different climatic conditions than at the altitudes where we normally travel.
+The most important rule on hut tours and on hikes in the Alps or other high mountains is that the weather changes much faster in areas above 2,000 meters and that there are different climatic conditions than at the altitudes where we normally travel.
 When planning a hut tour and mountain hikes, the weather forecasts must always be taken into account.
 Even in the high summer, when the temperature in the valley is over 30 degrees, it can snow in the high mountains.
 The reason for this is that the temperature can drop by 5-6 degrees per 1000 altimeters.
 Because cold air can also store less moisture, it rains or snows more often in the high mountains than in the lowlands.
 In the high mountains a thunderstorm can be particularly dangerous, in principle the chance of thunderstorms in the afternoon increases and the weather can change very quickly due to the altitude.

 You can recognize a possible thunderstorm by lightning flashes or small cumulus clouds that keep piling up.
 A rapidly decreasing air pressure is also a certain sign of an approaching thunderstorm.
 In case of thunderstorms, always avoid the via ferrata and other metal objects.
 Find shelter as quickly as possible in a hollow or under a ledge.
 Nevertheless, good sun protection is essential.
 The tree line in the Alps runs at an altitude of 1,800 to 2,200 meters - above that, you are exposed to the burning sun, which is always intense in the high mountains.